 Essentially, streaming is how people watch TV online these days, and it is quickly becoming the new norm in how viewers consume content.
 Gone are the days of rushing home to catch your favourite TV shows when they aired or setting up your VCR (showing my age now) — instead, we binge box sets online whenever it suits us.

 So the question isn’t so much whether you should stream TV, but rather which streaming platforms should you subscribe to?

 Which streaming platforms should I subscribe to?

-According to our research, six in ten households (61%) currently watch TV online via a streaming service, paying on average of £15.30 a month on subscriptions, up from £12.50 in October 2019.
+According to our research, 80% of UK households currently watch TV online via a streaming service, paying on average of £15.30 a month on subscriptions, up from £12.50 in October 2019.

 Not sure of which streaming platform to subscribe to?
 Take our quick quiz to see which of the current and upcoming TV streaming services are worth your cash.